Algorithmic enumeration of ideal classes for quaternion orders: Computing the class set for definite orders

+Now, in view of our comments above, the (uniquely defined) eigenbasis for $T$ is an eigenbasis for $T^m$ and so is pairwise orthogonal by the spectral theorem, thus $T$ is normal. \end{proof}

-Define the \emph{distance} $d(v,w)$ between two vertices $v,w$ in the graph $G=G(S)$ to be the length of the shortest path between them, and define the \emph{diameter} of $G$ to be $D(G)=\max_{v,w} d(v,w)$.
-Chung \cite{Chung} has proven that
+Define the \emph{distance} $d(v,w)$ between two vertices $v,w$ in the graph $G(S)$ to be the length of the shortest path between them, and define the \emph{diameter} of $G$ to be $D(G)=\max_{v,w} d(v,w)$.
+To estimate the run time of the $S$-neighbors algorithm (\ref{Sneighbors} ), we bound the diameter in a special case.
+Recall that for coprime ideals $\frakD,\frakN$, by Remark 5.2 we have the mass formula